-(1) An Appointments and Appeals Panel will appoint Statutory and Non-Statutory Chief Officers and Deputy Chief Officers, as defined in the Local Government and Housing Act 1989, (definitions set out below) in accordance with Joint Negotiating Committee (JNC) Conditions of Service and Council and government policies and procedures.
+(1) A Member Appointment Committee will appoint Statutory and Non-Statutory Chief Officers and Deputy Chief Officers, as defined in the Local Government and Housing Act 1989, (definitions set out below).
+That Appointment Committee must include at least one member of the Executive.